beave/sagan/doc/source/configuration.rst

      # DShield (http://feeds.dshield.org/block.txt) for Sagan to use.
 If Sagan
      # identifies any hosts/networks in a log message from the list, an alert
      # will be generated.
 The list can be in a IP (192.168.1.1) or CIDR format
      # (192.168.1.0/24).
-Rule identified as -blacklist.rules use this data.
+Rules identified as -blacklist.rules use this data.
-     # You can load multiple blacklists by separating them via comma.
+     # You can load multiple blacklists by separating them with commas.
 For
      # example; filename: "$RULE_PATH/list1.txt, $RULE_PATH/list2.txt".

      - blacklist: